 If you are a student, businessman or tourist traveling to South Korea or North Korea and would like to have an authentic and meaningful experience, the key is being able to speak like a local.
 This friendly and easy-to-use Korean phrase book makes this possible.
 Making out in Korean has been carefully designed to act as a guide to modern colloquial Korean for use in everyday informal interactions—giving access to the sort of catchy Korean expressions that aren't covered in traditional language materials.
 As well as the Romanized forms (romanji), each expression is given in authentic Korean script (hangul), so that in the case of difficulties the book can be shown to the person the user is trying to communicate with.
 In addition, easy-to-use phonetic spellings of all Korean words and phrases are given.
 For example "How are you?"—annyeonghaseyo? is also written as anh-nyawng-hah-seyo?

 This Korean phrasebook includes:

-- A guide to pronouncing Japanese words correctly.
+- A guide to pronouncing Korean words correctly.

-- Explanations of basic Japanese grammar, such as, intonation, word stress, and particles.
+- Explanations of basic Korean grammar, such as, word order, questions, and formal vs. informal tenses.

-- Useful and interesting notes on Japanese language and culture.
+- Useful and interesting notes on Korean language and culture.